 MGW is a limited liability company established on 8 December 1994.
 The registered address is at Na poříčí 1079/3a, Nové Město, 110 00 Praha 1, Czech Republic.
 The main activities of MGW are consultancy in the hydro energy sector and the assembling of hydro technical facilities.
 MGW's activities are predominantly carried out within the Group, in particular in respect of the rehabilitation of the Group's HPPs in Georgia.

-The number of employees of MGW as of 31 December 2021 and 31 December 2020 was 41 and 43, respectively.
+The number of employees of MGW as of 31 December 2022 and 31 December 2021 was 34 and 41, respectively.

-ENERGO-PRO Colombia S.A.S ("EP Colombia")
+ENERGO-PRO Colombia S.A.S. ("EP Colombia")

-EP Colombia with registration number: NIT 901.290.829-1 is a commercial company of the simplified share type established on 5 June 2019 with the registered address of Calle 37B Sur No.28C-01 CA 169 CR Las Brujas, Envigado, Medellín, Antioquia, Colombia.
+EP Colombia with registration number: NIT 901.290.829-1 is a commercial company of the simplified share type established on 5 June 2019 with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia, Colombia.
 The main activities of EP Colombia are consultancy in the hydro energy sector and identification of the new hydropower projects in the country.

-Based on the Shares Purchase Agreement with the Parent company DKHI dated 7 December 2020, the EPas became the unique shareholder of the ENERGO-PRO Colombia S.A.S.
-EP Colombia performs operational matters through EPas and outsourcing services.
-EP Colombia had no employees as of 31 December 2021 and 31 December 2020.
+Based on the Shares Purchase Agreement with the Parent company DKHI dated 7 December 2020, the EPas became the shareholder of the EP Colombia.
 EP Colombia is the parent company in the following entity:

-EP Colombia's ov EP Colombia's ownership interest Name Location 31 December 2021 31 December 2020 Generadora Chorreritas S.A.S.
+EP Colombia's ownership interest Name Locat Location 31 December 2022 31 December 2021 Generadora Chorreritas S.A.S.
 E.S.P.
-Colombia 100% 100%
+Colombia 100% 100% Hidroelectrica Sabanas S.A.S.
+Colombia 100% = Cuerquia SPV S.A.S.
+E.S.P.
+Colombia 100% -

 Generadora Chorreritas S.A.S.
-E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 is a commercial company of the Simplified Share type, with the registered address of Calle 37B Sur No.28C-01 CA 169 CR Las Brujas, Envigado, Medellín, Antioquia.
-In 2020, Chorreritas acquired the public electricity generation licence.
-Chorreritas is engaged in the development of a 20 MW run-of-the-river hydropower project on San Andrés river in Colombia (Antioquia region).
-During 2021, the project's development stage was getting completed to get all the necessary permits and designs.
+E.S.P. ("Chorreritas") with registration number: NIT 901.144.893-7 is a commercial company of the Simplified Share type, and Public Utilities Company, with the registered address of Carrera 43 A # 1 sur - 50 CROSS Business Center, Office 705, Medellín, Antioquia, Colombia.
+In 2020, Chorreritas acquired the public electricity generation license.
+Chorreritas is engaged in the development of greenfield runof-the-river hydropower project on San Andrés River in Colombia (Antioquia region).
+During 2022, the project achieved the Ready to Build (RTB) status, that includes all the necessary permits and designs.
+Construction started in first quarter of 2023.